Unleash Productivity: Best Budget Laptops Under $500

 Define Your Needs

-Before buying, consider your primary uses: schoolwork, browsing, streaming, or light creative tasks.
-This helps narrow down suitable specifications and operating systems.
+Consider what you'll primarily use the laptop for: web browsing, documents, streaming, or light creative tasks.
+This helps narrow down suitable operating systems and specifications.

 2